Right Now (Leon Jackson album): Background and release

-The album was recorded from 2007–2008 under the direction of Simon Cowell, head of the Syco/Sony BMG record label, and under the production of producer Steve Mac.
+The album was recorded from 2007 to 2008 under the direction of Simon Cowell, head of the Syco/Sony BMG record label, and under the production of producer Steve Mac.
 In an episode of the Bebo series from Jackson Leon's Life, one episode shows Jackson recording the track "All in Good Time" and how the original high note towards the end of the song was changed to a lower key note because Jackson could not reach the high note well enough on the original version of the song.
 The album was completed in 2008 and released on 20 October 2008.
 The single was available to download from midnight after the result of the show on 15 December 2007, and a CD was released on 19 December 2007.
 This is unusual as most new singles are released on a Monday to gain maximum sales for the UK Singles Chart the following Sunday.
 Exceptions included the previous two X Factor winners whose singles released in this fashion, in order for them to compete to be the Christmas number-one single, which they all became.
 A video for the single was made by each of the final four of the series, Jackson, Rhydian Roberts, Same Difference, and Niki Evans.
 However, only the winner's version of the song and video was released.

 The song was the fourth biggest-selling single in the UK in 2007 and remained number one in 2008.
 However, this version of the song remained in the top 40 for seven weeks, despite being at the top of the chart for three weeks.
 It soon disappeared from the top 100 and was gone by late February.

 Promotion

 In December 2007, to help promote Right Now and the single "When You Believe", Jackson performed on various UK television shows such GMTV, This Morning and The X Factor.
 After one year recording Right Now, Jackson debuted his new material.
 His first performance of this was on The X Factor, in which he sang "Don't Call This Love".
 Jackson also later appeared on the first show of the fifth series as the Celebrity Guest.
 The song was also performed on GMTV along with another track from the album, "You Don't Know Me".
 "Don't Call this Love" entered the United Kingdom chart at No.3, behind Pink's "So What" and Peter Kay's "The Winners Song".
 In Ireland, the song debuted at No.8.

 Jackson performed the album's third single, "Creative", on the 2008 televised Children in Need, broadcast in November.
 The single entered the chart at No. 94 in the United Kingdom.

-The album's fourth single, "Stargazing", failed to chart in the United Kingdom.
-The failure of this single was attributed to low promotion.
-Jackson was dropped by his record label in March 2009.